-Q: Do bed bugs fly and have wings?
+Q: Do bed bugs have wings?
+Can bed bugs fly?

 Q: Why are they called bed bugs?